ddev/ddev/docs/users/cli-usage.md

 ### Log Access

-The `ddev logs` command allows you to easily retrieve error logs from the web container (both nginx/apache and php-fpm logs are concatenated).
+The `ddev logs` command allows you to easily view error logs from the web container (both nginx/apache and php-fpm logs are concatenated).
 To follow the log (watch the lines in real time), run `ddev logs -f`.
 When you are done, press CTRL+C to exit from the log trail.
+Similarly, `ddev logs -s db` will show logs from a running or stopped db container.

 To manually review additional log files use the `ddev ssh` command and review logs in /var/log and /var/log/nginx or /var/log/apache2.
-The web server stores access logs at `/var/log/nginx/access.log` or `/var/log/apache2/access.log`, and PHP-FPM (for nginx-fpm and apache-fpm webservers) stores logs at `/var/log/php-fpm.log`.
+The web server stores access logs at `/var/log/nginx/access.log` or `/var/log/apache2/access.log`, for example.
+(Error logs from webservers and php-fpm are *not* stored in logfiles but instead are captured by `ddev logs`.)

 ## Stopping a project